SakuraKitsunee/github-customer-support-service/.github/ISSUE_TEMPLATE/question_about_github.md

 ---
-name: Question about GitHub
+name: Inquire
-about: Put your question about github here.
+about: Ask a question relating to this repository
+title: "Question"
+labels: question
+assignees: ''

 ---